 – Before feeding the plant at any cost without really knowing the impact, it is the action of nourishing the soil that is essential.
 This way of thinking is much more sustainable.
 Why do a forest and a meadow grow “on their own” when we struggle to grow our vegetables?
 Because the problem with agriculture today is plowing!
 By constantly turning the earth over, organisms that exist below 15 cm die.
 We dry the ground and at the end, we end up with concrete.
 Soon we will no longer have a choice, we have to reconstruct living soils.

 How to proceed then?

-– By reconstructing the biology of the soil, large inputs of organic matter, compost, straw, manure … It will take an average of 2, 3 years to reach the optimal.
+– By reconstructing the biology of the soil, large contributions of carbonaceous materials, straw, shredded wood, tree leaves … With the accumulated experience in market gardening and field crops on living soil, it is now possible to find good yields from the second year of conversion.
 Result: we will have at least as good quality as before, if not better while having reduced inputs with quality and more nutritious products.

 What about your work at Tonnellerie Baron?